DWI Lawyer in Randolph County, MO

 Yes, a DWI charge can be reduced in Randolph County, MO—but it depends on several factors, including the specifics of your case and the quality of your legal defense.
 The Combs Waterkotte DWI defense attorneys have had numerous DWI charges in Randolph County, MO and across Missouri reduced to a lesser offense like reckless driving or a traffic violation under circumstances like these:

-- No accident, injury, or property damage involved in Randolph County, MO
+- No crash or injury occurred in Randolph County, MO

 - Police violated protocols during the stop or testing